mylittletony/mylittletony.github.io/_posts/2015-09-24-integrating-mikrotik.markdown

 <img src="/images/community/tutorials/mikrotik/winbox-accounting.png">
 </div>

 14\.
-Then under walled garden, click the + to add, and add the walled garden entries from the <a href="https://my.ctapp.io/?data-elevio-article=18499#/">walled garden list</a>
+Then under walled garden, click the + to add, and add the walled garden entries from the <a href="https://my.ctapp.io/?data-elevio-article=18499#/" class="dst">walled garden list</a>

 Enter the walled garden domains under Dst.
 Host.